itamarwe/secrets-tool/README.md

 # secrets-tool
-A tool for sharing secrets using Shamir secret sharing.
+A command-line tool for sharing secrets using Shamir secret sharing.
 A wrapper for the lovely secrets.js package.

 ## Installation